xXleowXx/gitlab-charts/doc/development/datamodels.md

 ### Decomposed PostgreSQL configuration

-If one is using a decomposed database configuration, then the values for the database configuration will be similar to:
+If you use a decomposed database configuration, the values for the database configuration is similar to:

 ```yaml
 global: